EduardoZepeda/coffee-bytes-hugo/content/posts/git-submodules-y-flujo-de-trabajo/index.en.md

 The important thing to remember here is that we must always update changes to both the submodule and the main repository.

-### Initializing a repository with submodules in git
+### Initializing a repository with a git submodule in git

 What if instead of adding a submodule with _git add submodule_, we clone a project that has a _.gitmodules_ file?